Skip navigation

 • Register protocol patients with appropriate statistical centers as required.

-• Review proposed study protocols to evaluate factors such as sample collection processes, data management plans, and potential subject risks.
+• Review proposed study protocols to evaluate factors such as sample collection processes, data management plans, or potential subject risks.

 • Review scientific literature, participate in continuing education activities, or attend conferences and seminars to maintain current knowledge of clinical studies affairs and issues.